What is the role of a SENCo?

 - Coordinating provision for children with SEN

-- Advising on use of delegated budget/other resources
+- Advising on use of delegated SEN budget and other resources

-- Liaising with parents/carers of children with SEN
+- Making regular contact with parents/carers of children with SEN

 - Working with the head and governors regarding the Equality Act